TIY-Austin-Front-End-Engineering/mobile-layout-1/README.md

  * be able to target and style elements with CSS
  * use Digital Color Meter to determine colors of things on your screen
  * understand how to use pixels to specify measurements in CSS
- * know how to validate your HTML using the W3C validator sublime plugin
  * understand the difference between a head tag and a header tag

 ### Performance Objectives